dictyBase/Migration/deployment/arangodb.md

 Repeat as necessary.

 ### Upgrading to and beyond version 0.3.16
-Starting with version 0.3.16, a few changes were made to the official Helm charts.
+Starting with version `0.3.16`, a few changes were made to the official Helm charts.
 The upgrade process remains as above, however it has some differences in naming conventions.

+First delete the existing deployment like above.
+> `$_> helm delete [RELEASE NAME]`

 Upgrade the existing CRD to 0.3.16.
 Note that the filename now includes the version number.
 > `$_> helm upgrade [RELEASE NAME] \`
 >   `https://github.com/arangodb/kube-arangodb/releases/download/0.3.16/kube-arangodb-crd-0.3.16.tgz`

-Delete the existing deployment (same as before).
-> `$_> helm delete [RELEASE NAME]`

 Install the matching operator for `ArangoDeployment`.
 Note the new format for disabling deployment replication.
 > `$_> helm install \`